Assistant ProfessorE-mail: Roger Davis Gatchet, Ph.D.

 Office Hours (Spring 2018): Monday/Wednesday/Friday 10-10:45 a.m.; Thursday 8-11 a.m.; or by appointment

 Dr. Gatchet holds a B.A. in Speech Communication from Cal Poly, San Luis Obispo, and he completed both his M.A. and Ph.D. in Communication Studies with an emphasis in Rhetoric and Language at the University of Texas at Austin.
 He teaches undergraduate courses in public speaking, communication theory, and rhetorical theory and criticism, as well as a graduate course that surveys foundational theories of communication.

 Dr. Gatchet's research focuses on the rhetoric of public memory and popular culture, as well as oral history.
 He has spent the past decade interviewing blues musicians in Austin, Texas through partnerships with the Project in Interpreting the Texas Past and Baylor University's Institute for Oral History, which awarded him the Charlton Oral History Research Grant in 2014-2015.
 In 2016 he was the recipient of the Oral History Association's Elizabeth B. Mason Project Award.
-His current project focuses on the rhetoric of civil rights tourism in the state of Mississippi.
+His current project focuses on the history and rhetoric of civil rights tourism in the state of Mississippi.